COVID-19 Service Updates

 Clarecare Family Support Services team are operating a dedicated telephone no: 065 682 8178 and Email: firstname.lastname@example.org in response to Covid-19.
 Our team are offering parents and carers a listening ear, parenting tips, guidance and sign posting to other relevant services.

-For each planned phase of the easing of restrictions, Clarecare Family Support Services want to help you to create some fun ideas that are appropriate to try out with someone in your house, and to connect with someone you care about using your ideas.
+For each planned phase of the easing of restrictions, Clarecare Family Support Service wants to help you create and try out some fun ideas, and to connect with someone you care about using these ideas.